brian-norman/RandomKolor/README.md

 🎨 A tiny (Kotlin) library for generating attractive colors

 Inspired by David Merfield's [randomColor.js](https://github.com/davidmerfield/randomColor).
-It is a ported version to Kotlin.
 You can use the library to generate attractive random colors on Android apps.

 This project comes with a sample app which demonstrates some of the functionality: